oucar/React-Activities/readme.md

     - Should be independent from frameworks, independent from the interface (React, Vue etc.), should be testable, independent from the databases (but not from the Entity framework or ORM.)
 - **CQRS**: Command and Query Responsibility Segregation.
     - Commands and Query must be seperated!
 Works great with Entity Framework.
 - **Mediator**: Mediator pattern is used to reduce communication complexity between multiple objects or classes.
 This pattern provides a mediator class which normally handles all the communications between different classes and supports easy maintenance of the code by loose coupling.
 Mediator pattern falls under behavioral pattern category.
+The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.
+    - Single Responsibility Principle.
+You can extract the communications between various components into a single place, making it easier to comprehend and maintain.
+    - Open/Closed Principle.
+You can introduce new mediators without having to change the actual components.
+    - Over time a mediator can evolve into a God Object. :(